Gibe/Umbraco.Community.FrontDoorCache/EntraIdSetup.md

 Select "Access Control (IAM)", then "Add a role assignment"

-Select the role "CDN Endpoint Contributor" then "Next"
+Select the role "CDN Profile Contributor" then "Next"

 Click "+ Select members", search for your new App Registration and select it